-The Governance Policy and Coordination group is responsible for overseeing Cabinet management, digital design and innovation, public sector governance, performance and reform, security and emergency management, cybersecurity, government shared services, strategic communications, engagement and protocol, the Victorian Centre for Data Insights and DPC's corporate services.
-This group is also primarily responsible for supporting the Special Minister of State.
+The Governance Policy and Coordination group is responsible for overseeing Cabinet management, digital design and innovation, public sector governance, performance and reform, cybersecurity, government shared services, strategic communications, engagement and protocol, the Victorian Centre for Data Insights and DPC’s corporate services.

 Industrial Relations Victoria

-IRV is the government's lead agency for managing public sector industrial relations matters across Victoria and advising on relevant private sector matters.
-It works across government to develop regulatory and other solutions to meet the government's industrial relations policy aims and oversees public sector enterprise bargaining and dispute management.
-It also implements and ensures compliance with laws governing long service leave, child employment and small business owner drivers.
+Industrial Relations Victoria is the government’s lead agency for managing public sector industrial relations matters, advising on private sector industrial relations matters and enforcing workplace legislation.
+It works across government to develop regulatory and other solutions to meet the government’s industrial relations policy aims and oversees public sector enterprise bargaining.
+It also implements, and ensures compliance with, laws governing long service leave, child employment and independent contractors in transport and forestry.

-IRV works closely with industry and unions to promote positive industrial relations and to improve the working standards and conditions of all Victorians.
-It leads government responses and submissions to major workplace relations reviews and inquiries and regularly lobbies the Commonwealth for improvements to national workplace relations laws.
+Industrial Relations Victoria works closely with industry and unions to promote positive industrial relations and to improve the working standards and conditions in Victorian workplaces.
+It develops government responses and submissions to major workplace relations reviews and inquiries, and regularly lobbies the Commonwealth for improvements to national workplace relations laws.

 Jobs and Skills Exchange

-The initial primary focus is on the VPS to enable an agile, responsive and high-performing workforce.
+During the year, the group’s initial, primary focus was on the VPS to enable an agile, responsive and high-performing workforce.

 Service Systems Reform